Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Methodology

 \subsection{Hierarchical mixture-of-experts for multiparametric MRI projection}

+In what follows, we use the term \emph{expert} exclusively for projection modules that map vision features into the LLM embedding space, and the term \emph{router} for the MLPs that output mixing weights over experts.
+Each high-level \emph{expert block} therefore consists of a router together with its associated projection experts.

-\paragraph{High-level router} Our hierarchical MoE architecture includes a high-level router $h$ that assigns weights over a set of high-level experts $\{\mathcal{E}^{(h)}_{1}, ..., \mathcal{E}^{(h)}_{N}\}$, where $N$ is the number of high-level experts.
-These experts operate at the image modality and image token levels.
+\paragraph{High-level router} Our hierarchical MoE architecture includes a high-level router $r^{(h)}$ that assigns weights over a set of high-level expert blocks $\{\mathcal{E}^{(h)}_{1}, \dots, \mathcal{E}^{(h)}_{H}\}$, where $H$ is the number of high-level experts.
+These expert blocks operate at the image modality and image token levels.
 The router is implemented as a two-layer MLP that takes as input the final hidden state of the language model corresponding to the text prompt $t$.
-It produces a normalized weight distribution over experts: $\pi^{(h)}(t)=softmax(h(t)) \in R^{N}$.
-Since task information is embedded within the text prompt, the router implicitly infers the task, enabling the high-level experts to specialize in different task proficiencies.
+It produces a normalized weight distribution over expert blocks: $\pi^{(h)}(t) = \mathrm{softmax}(r^{(h)}(t)) \in \mathbb{R}^{H}$.
+Since task information is embedded within the text prompt, the router implicitly infers the task, enabling high-level experts to specialize in different task proficiencies.

 \paragraph{High-level image modality-level and image token-level experts} Our hierarchical MoE includes high-level experts operating at different granularity levels: image modality-level and image token-level.
-Each high-level expert consists of a two-layer MLP low-level router $l$ and a set of associated low-level experts $\{W^{(l)}_{1}, ..., W^{(l)}_{M}\}$ where $M$ is the number of low-level experts.
+Each high-level expert block consists of a two-layer MLP low-level router $r^{(l)}$ and an associated set of low-level projection experts $\{W^{(l)}_{1}, \dots, W^{(l)}_{L}\}$, where $L$ is the number of low-level experts within the block.

-The image modality-level expert takes as input the concatenated [CLS] tokens from all image modalities (e.g., T1, T2), and outputs image modality-level weights over the corresponding low-level experts: $\pi^{(l)}(v)=sigmoid(l(v)) \in R^{M}$.
-In contrast, the token-level expert receives the $i$-th position image tokens from all image modalities as input and outputs image token-level weights over the low-level experts for position $i$: $\pi^{(l)}(v)=sigmoid(l(v)) \in R^{M \times N_{I}}$.
+The image modality-level expert block uses a low-level router that takes as input the concatenated [CLS] tokens from all image modalities (e.g., T1, T2) and outputs modality-level weights over the corresponding low-level experts: $\pi^{(l)}_{\text{mod}}(v) = \sigma(r^{(l)}_{\text{mod}}(v)) \in \mathbb{R}^{L}$.
+In contrast, the token-level expert block uses a low-level router that receives, for each token position $i$, the $i$-th image tokens from all modalities and outputs token-level weights $\pi^{(l)}_{\text{tok}}(v) = \sigma(r^{(l)}_{\text{tok}}(v)) \in \mathbb{R}^{L \times T}$.
 As discussed in prior work \citep{li2024hierarchical}, providing weights at different granularities improves task performance by enhancing domain generalizability.

 \paragraph{Low-level image modality-specific and image modality-agnostic (shared) experts} Each low-level expert $W$ represents a projection transformation from the vision encoder embedding space to the LLM embedding space: $W: R^{N_{I} \times d_{I}} \rightarrow R^{N_{I} \times d_{T}}$.
 We utilized a simple linear transformation for the projection transformation as in the original LLaVa paper \citep{liu2023visual}.
 Each image modality embedding is processed through a modality-specific expert and a modality-agnostic (shared) expert.
 The modality-specific expert emphasizes extracting image modality-specific features, whereas the modality-agnostic expert focuses on deriving common features from all image modalities.
 The parameters for the modality-specific expert are unique to each image modality (T1Gd, T1, T2, and FLAIR), while those for the modality-agnostic expert are consistent across all image modalities.